Limitations of Particle-Based Spasers: Abstract

 \section{Abstract}

-We present a semi-classical analytic model for spherical core-shell surface plasmon lasers (spasers).
-Within this model, we drop the widely used quasi-static approximation of the electromagnetic field in favor of fully electromagnetic Mie theory.
-This allows for precise incorporation of realistic gain relaxation rates that so far have been massively underestimated.
-Based on this, we obtain a quantitative understanding of the threshold characteristics that limit efficient spaser devices.
-Specifically, our model suggests how the threshold of spasers can be significantly reduced by introducing an emitter-free spacing layer between the gain medium and the metal core.
-Our model can be extended to complex plasmonic nanostructures using the recently introduced concept of quasi-normal modes.
+We present a semi-classical analytic model for spherical core-shell surface plasmon lasers.
+Within this model, we drop the widely used one-mode approximations in favor of fully electromagnetic Mie theory.
+This allows for incorporation of realistic gain relaxation rates that so far have been massively underestimated.
+Especially, higher order modes can undermine and even reverse the beneficial effects of the strong Purcell effect in such systems.
+Our model gives a clear view on gain- and resonator-requirements, as well as on the output characteristics that will help experimenters to design more efficient particle-based spasers.

 Nanoscopic sources of coherent electromagnetic fields are essential elements for different fields in nanooptics, such as nanoplasmonics \cite{Stockman2011a}, metamaterials \cite{Hess2012b}, and quantum plasmonics \cite{Tame2013}.
 A surface plasmon laser (spaser) might be such a nanoscopic source \cite{Bergman2003,Ma2013a}.